 I Hired A Triathlon Coach – Here’s How It Went

 This article covers the experience of a mid (ok, late) thirties runner and dad who decided to take triathlon training seriously, and hired a coach.
 In it are discussed the process of finding a coach, developing and working through a training plan, setting goals, and ultimately racing.
-If you are considering hiring a coach, it may help
+If you are considering hiring a coach, it may help you determine if getting a triathlon coach is right for you.

-Nearly 15 years ago I ran my first triathlon, with minimal guidance from a family member that was big into them at the time.
+Nearly 15 years ago I ran my first triathlon, with guidance from a supportive family member that was big into them at the time.
 The experience was great and led to a few additional races over the following years.
 As life caught up, the hobby fell by the wayside and my focus shifted mostly to running.
-Then in 2021 the re-opening of local events and a desire to do something new led to signing up for a local Olympic distance race, which was repeated in 2022.

-Again things went well, it was an enjoyable two days and my focus on running led to an over indexing against the field in the run.
 As 2023 rolled around and the chance to signup for the race the third time approached, I made the decision to really try to improve.
 This led me on the search for a triathlon coach for the first time.
+I knew that there was both technique and structure to the running and swimming that could make huge gains.

-What Did I Expect from a Triathlon Coach
+What Did I Expect from a Triathlon Coach?

 Before starting the search for a coach, I had to have a realistic expectation of what I was looking for.
 For the past 15 years I considered myself to be self-coached through a handful of Spring and Olympic distance triathlons, a dozen half-marathons, two marathons, an ultra-marathon (50k), and a few dozen local 5ks or other various events.